MathieuMorel62/holbertonschool-interview/README.md

 8. [**Linked List Cycle**](https://github.com/MathieuMorel62/holbertonschool-interview/tree/main/linked_list_cycle): This challenge consists of developing a C function capable of detecting a cycle in a simple chained list.
 This task is essential to avoid endless loops in data structures, thus optimizing memory management and algorithm performance.
 This project focuses on the in-depth understanding of chained lists and techniques to identify potentially complex problems in data structures.

+9. [**Palindrome Integer**](https://github.com/MathieuMorel62/holbertonschool-interview/tree/main/palindrome_integer): This project involves writing a function in C to determine whether a given unsigned integer is a palindrome.
+This task is essential to understand the basic concepts of C programming, including number manipulation and the implementation of logical algorithms.

 ------------------

 ## Contact